DTC: Deep Tracking Control: Supplementary Methods

-For the evaluation on all terrains, we used the training environment, with the following simplifications: (1) The terrain curriculum was disabled, and for each terrain type, we selected the most difficult one.
-(2) All robots were walking in heading direction with a reference velocity sampled uniformly from the interval $\unit[0.8 \ldots 0.95]{m/s}$.
-(3) We did not add external foot forces, noise, or map drift.
-(4) The friction coefficients between feet and ground were set to $1$.
-In addition, for the evaluation on specific terrains, we (5) did not push the robots, and (6) we did not re-sample the reference velocities.
+For the evaluation on all terrains, we used the training environment \highlight{as detailed in the supplementary methods (section ``Training Details'')}, with the following simplifications: The terrain curriculum was disabled, and for each terrain type, we selected the most difficult one.
+All robots were walking in heading direction with a reference velocity sampled uniformly from the interval $\unit[0.8 \ldots 0.95]{m/s}$.
+We did not add external foot forces, noise, or map drift.
+The friction coefficients between feet and ground were set to $1$.
+In addition, for the evaluation on specific terrains, we did not push the robots, and we did not re-sample the reference velocities.
 This setup relaxes the locomotion task on topologically hard terrains such as stepping stones, that otherwise might not be traversable.
-Results were averaged over eight different seeds, similar to section S4.
+Results were averaged over eight different seeds.

-\section{Experimental setup for Performance Evaluation under Drift}
+\subsection{Experimental Setup for Performance Evaluation under Drift}

-The experimental setup mostly coincided with the training environment, with the following differences: (1) The terrain curriculum was disabled, and for each terrain type, we selected the most difficult one.
-(2) All robots were walking in heading direction with a reference velocity sampled uniformly from the interval $\unit[0.8 \ldots 0.95]{m/s}$.
-(3) We did not add external foot forces or noise.
-(4) The friction coefficients between feet and ground were set to $1$.
-(5) We did not push the robots and (6) we did not re-sample the reference velocities.
-In addition, for the flat ground experiment, (7) we replaced all terrain types with a single horizontal plane.
+The experimental setup mostly coincided with the training environment \highlight{as detailed in the supplementary methods (section ``Training Details'')}, with the following differences: The terrain curriculum was disabled, and for each terrain type, we selected the most difficult one.
+All robots were walking in heading direction with a reference velocity sampled uniformly from the interval $\unit[0.8 \ldots 0.95]{m/s}$.
+We did not add external foot forces or noise.
+The friction coefficients between feet and ground were set to $1$.
+We did not push the robots and we did not re-sample the reference velocities.
+In addition, for the flat ground experiment, we replaced all terrain types with a single horizontal plane.
 Each experiment was repeated $21$ times with a linearly increasing drift value selected from $\unit[\{0.0,0.025,\ldots, 0.5\}]{m}$.
-Results were averaged over eight different seeds, similar to section S4.
+Results were averaged over eight different seeds.